mateeeeeee/Adria-DX12/README.md

 ## Screenshots

-Since this is DirectX 12 port of this [engine](https://github.com/mate286/Adria-DX11), you can see some of the screenshots there.
+Since this engine shares some of the features with [engine](https://github.com/mate286/Adria-DX11), you can also see some of the screenshots there.
-All of DXR screenshots will go here:

 <table>
   <tr>